JavaScript is required

 Creditors will usually (but not always) send a letter of demand, also known as a final notice, before taking further action.
 The letter may also come from the creditor’s solicitor or a debt collection agency.

 A letter of demand asks you to pay the debt and tells you that the creditor will sue if you do not pay.
 If you do not pay the debt, or if other arrangements are not made, the creditor may start court proceedings.
-See Notice of legal action – being sued.
+Visit Notice of legal action – being sued.

 Added costs